Medicine Overview of Somzo Injection

 Somzo 40mg Injection does not usually affect your ability to drive.

-Somzo 40mg Injection is probably safe to use in patients with kidney disease.
-Limited data available suggests that dose adjustment of Somzo 40mg Injection may not be needed in these patients.
-Please consult your doctor.+more
+Somzo 40mg Injection is safe to use in patients with kidney disease.
+No dose adjustment of Somzo 40mg Injection is recommended.+more

 Severely interacts with other drugs like

 Danavir 600mg Tablet, Ritomune 100mg Capsule, Mezolam 7.5mg Injection, Azibey 200mg Suspension

 If you miss a dose of Esomeprazole, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular schedule.
 Do not double the dose.